setare92-ha/Phase-I-Project/README.md

 ## 1. Overview
 A company is expanding to new industries in an attempt to diversify its portfolio.
 More specifically, they're interested in purchasing airplanes for commercial and private enterprises.
 This study focuses on using available aviation crash data to identify aircrafts with the lowest safety risk that the company could invest in for starting their business endevaour in this area.

+Initially, an overview of the project and the problem is given.
+Next, the data is explained and some of the main findings of the study will be summarized.
+Limitations and next steps are also explained in detail.
+More information on how the study is done and how you can navigate this repository effectively is included at the end.

 ## 2. Business Understanding
 ### 2.1.
 Business Objective
 This project analyzes the [aviation accident dataset](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses) on Kaggle (Note that the actual data we're using is located [here](https://github.com/learn-co-curriculum/dsc-phase-1-project-v3/tree/master/data)).
 The findings will be used to make recommendations to stakeholders that may be looking to expand their business through purchasing and operating airplanes for commercial and private enterprises.